maurolepore/adm/README.md

     linking to another table.
 For example, in the table `x_id`, the column `y_id` is a foreign key linking to the table `y`.

-This is hard work up-front but but makes programming much easier so for for complex databases it pays off.

 ## Installation

 You can install the development version of adm from